Rappsilber-Laboratory/xidocs/md/xiview.md

 ### 2. Viewing Data ###
 There are a number of different views available for exploring cross-links within Xi View.
 One, the XiNet view, is a constant in the main window of xiView.
 The others are available via the "View" drop-down menu in the menu bar along the top of the window.

-The views themselves can be categorised as four basic types:
+The views themselves can be categorised as three basic types:

 * Those that show positional cross-link data:
 	1. [Xi Net](./views/xinet.html "Xi Net")